 While any hierarchy is subject to corruption, they are inevitable, biologically ancient, and not by necessity pathological or tyrannical.
 Though those based on power usually are.
 It’s sort of the point.

 Social Justice practitioners are telling us all hierarchies are entirely socially constructed, unfair, and oppressive – excepting theirs – which they don’t admit to having.
-But what else is the jockeying for power in the identity group/victimhood hierarchy about?
+But what else is the jockeying for power in the identity group/victimhood sweepstakes about?

 We haven’t yet seen a merger of the many contenders trying to prove they are the biggest victims and the smallest oppressors.
 The hierarchy of victim hierarchies is yet to be settled science.
 The Intersectionalist Progressive Social Justice Cartel is having some nasty fights trying to sort out their pathological hierarchy: